networkandcode/networkandcode.github.io/_posts/python/2020-06-28-python-classes-and-instances.md

 class Employee(Person):
     pass  #  pass used when we don't to add any extra properties or methods to this class
 ```
-This is just a base call with no unique properties, it inherits everything from the base class.
+This is just a derived class with no unique properties, it inherits everything from the base class.
 Subsequently, we would create an instance under the derived class
 ```
 # create object in Dervied class